 Vault Press, on the other hand, is a real-time backup and security scanning service designed by Automattic.
 This plugin gives you the functionality to backup and synchronizes all your posts, comments, media files, revisions, and dashboard settings on the servers.
 WordFence and iThemes Security are plugins that combine all necessary WordPress security features.
 The main function of this plugin is to tighten a blog’s security without having to worry about conflicting features or missing anything on your site or blog.

 Plugins for Blog Performance

 You need a number of performance optimization plugins to speed up your blog.
 Thankfully you can cover most of these optimizations with free plugins.

-For content delivery network (CDN) – Cloud Flare offers a free plugin that intergrates everything in a few clicks.
+For content delivery network (CDN) – Cloud Flare offers a free plugin that integrates everything in a few clicks.

 Also – if your blog has lots of images in it – consider adding EWWW Image Optimizer.
-It is a one-click image optimizer that able to optimize the image files in your library.
-It also has the automatic image compression feature to reduce the size of images while uploading them.
-By optimizing images, you can reduce the page load times and result in faster site performance.
+It is a one-click image optimizer that is able to optimize the image files in your library.
+It also has an automatic image compression feature to reduce the size of images while uploading them.
+By optimizing images, you can reduce page load times and result in faster site performance.

 So there you have it – your very first blog.
 As I promised – easy peasy.